The following is a 4/12/2020 email from Matthew D. Hutcheson (in prison) to his family. It answers the question.

 Me: The House of Representatives would elect a speaker.
 The speaker would then immediately advance to the presidency.

 Johnson: Fascinating!
-I also want to how the electoral college works.
+I also want to know how the electoral college works.

 Smith: And I would like to know why felons are not permitted to vote.
 That has always bothered me.